Come and join us for our annual Easter Egg Hunt, where you can enjoy hunting for eggs, face painting, and much more.

 In continuing a new tradition that has begun at Livingston Hills, members of our staff, along with family members and other supporters, participated in this year’s Making Strides Against Breast Cancer Walk which took place on Oct.
 15th in Washington Park in Albany.

 Team members sported Livingston Hills’ custom made pink sweatshirts and are continuing to do their part to raise awareness.
 So far, Team Livingston has raised $500 and is still working to raise funds throughout the month.
-As part of their fundraiser, they are selling shirts seen here.
+As part of their fundraiser, they are selling shirt.
 If you’re interested in purchasing one or making a donation, please contact Livingston Hills today.

 Music was also provided by Bobby Val, a long-time favorite of Livingston Hills.